Devoney/geometric-perception/README.md

 # geometric-perception
-Classifies object based on their geometry using a 3D camera and Tensorflow + Keras
+Classifies objects based on their geometry using a 3D camera and Tensorflow + Keras